Canning Mao’s Mangoes with Chef Paolo Fontana

 Charles B. Wang Center Chapel

-Currently the executive chef at the Simons Center for Geometry and Physics Café, Chef Paolo Fontana grew up in New York; a young boy of immigrant Sicilian parents.
-His love for cooking started at a very young age when he would spend time in the kitchen cooking with his mother.
-Chef Paolo has studied at The Culinary Institute of America in Hyde Park, NY, Stony Brook University, and NYU, as well as in Avellino, Italy.
+Currently the executive chef at the Simons Center for Geometry and Physics Café, Chef Paolo Fontana grew up in New York as the son of immigrant Sicilian parents.
+His love for cooking started at a very young age, when he would spend time in the kitchen cooking with his mother.
+Chef Paolo has studied at The Culinary Institute of America in New York, Stony Brook University, and NYU, as well as in Avellino, Italy.
 Chef Paolo has also devoted himself to teaching the art of cooking to others as a culinary instructor at NYIT in New York.

 Chef Paolo worked as an apprentice to world-renowned chef Mario Batali and as sous chef for one of his personal favorites, Chef Michael Romano.
 His talent and skills have taken him to an array of restaurants.
 He worked for New York culinary landmarks such as Union Square Café, Babbo, Gramercy Tavern, Craft, and most recently, Mirabelle, under award winning La Toque d’Argent recipient, Chef Guy Reuge.
 He has also worked at Chez Panisse in Berkeley, California.

 General (including Faculty/Staff)